DylanFinlay/Sudoku-Solver-Game/README.md

 # Sudoku-Solver
 This repository contains two main files.
-One file is the original sudoku solver that I wrote, which is capable of solving any sudoku board using the backtracking algorithm.
-The second file was added in to create a Graphical User Interface where a user can play sudoku.
+- One file is the original sudoku solver that I wrote, which is capable of solving any sudoku board using the backtracking algorithm.
+This code uses 3 main functions: One function to find the first empty slot on the board, one function to verify the validity of a value being entered into a certain position on the board, and a solve function which uses the first two as well as the back tracking algorithm to solve the entire board.
+- The second file was added in to create a Graphical User Interface where a user can play sudoku.
+This script uses pygame along with the time module to create a functioning Sudoku game that can be solved at any time by using the original Sudoku Solver functions.

 # Instructions to play
 - Launch the Sudoku game by running the SudokuGUI.py Python script.